V13Axel/neotest-pest/README.md

 ## :gift: Contributing

-This project is maintained by the Neovim PHP community.
+This fork is maintained by one guy, in my spare time and when I can get to it.
 Please raise a PR if you are interested in adding new functionality or fixing any bugs.
-When submitting a bug, please include an example test that we can test against.
+When submitting a bug, please include an example test that I can test against.

 To trigger the tests for the adapter, run: